MY DIY EUROKITCHEN_PART IV: THE TILED COUNTERTOP

 This is Part 14 in the BUDGETHOUSE RENOVATOR series that involves the search for, location of, and unique auction-style purchase of my home in the country.
 The series includes dealing with a foreign based auction house and escrow to help facilitate this transaction.
 Also, I show how I worked with a mortgage company programmed to process the “specialized” FHA 203k Program rehabilitation loans.
 My loan included funds to buy “and” repair my house.
 Part 13 is about dealing building my new kitchen with My DIY Euro Kitchen, Phase III.
 My next article in Part 15 is entitled “My DIY Eurokitchen, Phase V“.
 It will continue my work on kitchen cabinet building and related steps with some insights into cabinet Doors and Drawer Fronts.

 Right now I am into my kitchen expense to the tune of about $1,350.
 The cabinet boxes are assembled and installed on their toe kick platforms.
 The drawer boxes are assembled, finished, and in place.
-And I am now eager to get the countertop on, sink and faucet mounted, and the old oven range temporarily slid back into it’s slot.
+And I am now eager to get the countertop on, sink and faucet mounted, and the new oven range temporarily slid back into its slot.
 This way we can at least prepare food and such before I move on to the Doors and Drawer Fronts.

 My cost saving choice was going to have to be tile.
 This decision required the sub-top material to be 3/4 inch plywood.
 I bought a single sheet which gave me 32 square feet of counter top coverage (48″ x 96″).
 There was a leftover piece 24″ x 48″ which I had from another job.
 This was enough to cover my 40 square feet of top area.